Powerlearnproject/se-day1-assignment-hajisml/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+- Prompt Engineering is the process of crafting questions and statements to get best responses from AI models.
+Prompt Engineering ensures the user gives clear concise questions that yield proper clear answers.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+- An example of a vague prompt is "Translate this".
+The model will try to give a general transaltion from the detected language to English.
+We can improve this prompt by further clarifying what to translate it to "Translate this Arabic statement to Swahili".
+Here the model will now give a transaltion to Swahili which was the intended translation.